Star Awards 2016: Show 2

-Special Awards
+Special awards

 Top 10 Most Popular Male Artistes

 Like the Top 10 Most Popular Female Artistes, the Top 10 Most Popular Male Artistes are decided by telepoll and online voting.
 Voting for the Male Artistes opened from 4 March, and ended at 8:30 pm on 24 April.

 The nominees are listed in telepoll line order.
 The results of the Top 10 awards are not in any rank order.

-Post Show Party (红星大奖2016庆功宴)
+Post show party

 A representative collected the award in place of the nominee.

 Rui En was unable to collect the award as she left the venue after the award ceremony due to her gastric problem.

 Summary of nominations and awards (by programme genre)

 Most nominations

 Programs that received multiple nominations are listed below, by number of nominations per work:

 Most wins

 Presenters and performers

 The following individuals presented awards or performed musical numbers.